Automattic/phpcs-neutron-standard/README.md

 ## Composition Roots

-**New code SHOULD NOT instantiate objects except in classes whose sole purpose is to instantiate classes (so-called "factories").**
+**New code SHOULD NOT instantiate objects except for data objects and inside functions whose sole purpose is to instantiate classes (so-called "factories").**

 **New code SHOULD instantiate objects in as few places as possible.**